-Settlement: Bulwell - Ar rea 1 (North) Fig NC.3 1B West (sm West) all area of Green Belt to west of Seller's Drive Has the Green Belt boundary changed since the previous assessment?
-Y Minor/Mo derate Previous Assessment Score: SCORE:9 UNCHANGED
+Settlement: Bulwell - Area 1 (North) Fig NC.3 Broad Area: 1B West (small area of Green Belt to west of Seller's Drive West) Has the Green Belt boundary changed since the previous assessment?
+Y Minor/Moderate Previous Assessment Score: SCORE:9 UNCHANGED

-Criteria Score (out of 5) Justification Check the unrestricted sprawl of settlements 1 The Green Belt boundary follows Seller's Wood Drive West and given the position of the administrative boundary with Broxtowe, the area of Green Belt within the city is relatively small as such the site is well contained by the existing road.
+Criteria Score (out of Justification Check the unrestricted sprawl of settlements 1 The Green Belt boundary follows Seller's Wood Drive West and given the position of the administrative boundary with Broxtowe, the area of Green Belt within the city is relatively small as such the site is well contained by the existing road.
 Prevent neighbouring settlements from merging into one another 2 The area adjoins the larger part of the Green Belt within Broxtowe which separates Bulwell from Nuthall/Watnall to the west of the M1.
 In assessing the element of the Green Belt within Nottingham City, redrawing the boundary here (moving it out to align with the administrative boundary) would result in only a marginal reduction in the size of the gap between settlements.
-Assist in safeguarding 5 The area is made up of open land including the countryside from encroachment Seller's Wood Local Nature Reserve which forms a strong defensible boundary to the
+Assist in safeguarding the countryside from encroachment 5 The area is made up of open land including Seller's Wood Local Nature Reserve which forms a strong defensible boundary to the